Generic Name: levonorgestrel and ethinyl estradiol and ethinyl estradiol

 - Ever had breast cancer or any cancer that is sensitive to female hormones

 - Liver disease, including liver tumors

-- Ever had blood clots in your arms, legs, or lungs
+- Every have blood clots in your arms, legs, or lungs

 - Ever had a stroke

 - Certain heart valve problems or heart rhythm abnormalities that can cause blood clots to form in the heart

 - An inherited problem with your blood that makes it clot more than normal